 Method 1 – Hide Products with the WooCommerce Private Store plugin

 The WooCommerce Private Store plugin is the easiest way to make WooCommerce private.
 It creates a 100% WooCommerce hidden store, locking down your entire shop behind a single password.
 Alternatively, you can automatically unlock your private store for logged in users or specific roles.
 No one will know your hidden store exists unless you want them to!
 So if you need to disable a store temporarily, this is a great option.

-This video tutorial will tell you how to set up your WooCommerce hidden store, and I’ve also provided written instructions below.
+This video tutorial will tell you how to set up your WooCommerce hidden store.
+I’ve also provided written instructions below.

 1. Install WooCommerce Private Store

 - First, buy WooCommerce Private Store.

 - Download the plugin files and copy your license key from the confirmation page or order confirmation email.